- Rutgers University Copyright Policy

 Joint copyright ownership, collective works, and compilations

 Copyright ownership may be shared by more than one person or entity.
 Sometimes people collaborate to produce a work of research or scholarship.
-If you plan to collaborate with others, it may be a good idea to clarify up front who will hold copyright in the work and to set that in a contract if the project is high-profile or is likely to lead to financial or career opportunities.

 When two or more persons create one work, several situations can exist: joint authorship, collective works, and compilations.